 You’ll place one support on every stud and one upright above AND below each support.
 The uprights sandwich the support between them which gives the rack its holding power.

-Now count how many studs you’ll need based on you layout.
+Now, count how many studs you’ll need based on your layout.

 Step 2 Making Cuts

 You’ve got your layout?
 Good!
 It’s simplest if you make all your support and uprights the same size.
 That way you are cutting the same length for every piece of lumber.

 In my case, I used 20″ as my sizing for both uprights and supports.
 Get them all cut in one batch and then move on to the the next step.

 Attach one upright on the side of every stud at the bottom, resting on the sill plate.
 Put 3 staggered nails/screws through each upright.
 Once the supports are nailed in place, you’ll need to attach another upright above each support as well.